samchungy/eslint-plugin-zod-openapi/README.md

 This rule was rhe inspiration for the entire package.
 It requires that all Zod schemas which have an `.openapi()` object have a `description` and matching jsDoc comment.

 In order for your IDE to display descriptions in inferred types, it requires JsDoc comments.
-This rule autogenerates comments based on your `description` and `deprecated` fields and adds it to your ZodSchema.
+This rule autogenerates comments based on your `description` `example` or `examples` and `deprecated` fields and adds it to your ZodSchema.
 These appear in both the inferred and actual ZodSchema.
 This rule is autofixable.

 A simple example